Partner With Us

 For NIH staff: How NIH can request support from the FNIH

-NIH staff and contractors who would like to request the FNIH’s assistance in security resources or managing a program or special event should contact the NIH Office of Science Policy (OSP) within the Office of the Director, NIH, which serves as a central clearinghouse for engaging the FNIH.
+NIH staff and contractors who would like to request the FNIH’s assistance in securing resources or managing a program or special event should contact the NIH Office of Science Policy (OSP) within the Office of the Director, NIH, which serves as a central clearinghouse for engaging the FNIH.
 The Office of the Director’s NIH-FNIH Steering Committee reviews all such requests on behalf of the NIH and those that receive the Committee’s approval are forwarded to the FNIH.
 The FNIH then undertakes a due diligence process including an assessment of the project’s interest to potential donors.
 The FNIH’s Board of Directors through its Portfolio Oversight Committee is ultimately responsible for authorizing new NIH-FNIH collaborations.

 To begin the process, NIH representatives should contact Dr. Tyrone Spady, Director, Science Policy Coordination, Collaboration, and Reporting Division.
 For events, please review the NIH Food Policy for NIH-FNIH Partnerships before submitting an inquiry.